Carnarvon Park, Queensland: South-eastern section

 The Great Dividing Range forms all of the north-western, western, and south-western boundary of this section.

-Almost all of the south-eastern secton is within the Carnarvon National Park except for a small area within the Boxvale State Forest in the most south-easterly part of the section.
+Almost all of the south-eastern section is within the Carnarvon National Park except for a small area within the Boxvale State Forest in the most south-easterly part of the section.
 This national park also extends partially into the neighbouring locality of Mount Moffatt.

 The south-eastern section has the following mountains and canyons (from west to east):